AiekDev/aerocord/README.md

 Community discord server: https://discord.gg/MnfHDJMqX5

-Credits to [this guy](https://www.deviantart.com/miltonator/art/Discord-Icon-for-Windows-and-MacOS-Skeuomorphism-876399496) for aerocord's logo, I did recolor it with a slightly more vibrand hue of blue
+Credits to [this guy](https://www.deviantart.com/miltonator/art/Discord-Icon-for-Windows-and-MacOS-Skeuomorphism-876399496) for aerocord's logo, I did recolor it with a slightly more vibrant hue of blue

 **Not yet supported**: